Purpleboxe/Library/README.md

 ### What I learned

 This library app has taught me how to properly develop a good workflow.
-Building it from scratch seemed scary at first, but as I went deeper into building the project I had more confidence!
+Building it from scratch seemed scary at first but as I went deeper into building the project I got more confidence!

 ## Conclusion